VitoAntonioPagone/arxiv_summarizer/README.md

 This repository provides a Python script to fetch and summarize research papers from arXiv using the free Gemini API.
 Additionally, it demonstrates how to automate the extraction and summarization of arXiv articles daily based on specific keywords (see the section titled "Automatic Daily Extraction and Summarization" below).
 The tool is designed to help researchers, students, and enthusiasts quickly extract key insights from arXiv papers without manually reading through lengthy documents.

 ## Features
-- **Single Paper Summarization**: Summarize a single arXiv paper by providing its URL.
+- **Single URL Summarization**: Summarize a single arXiv paper by providing its URL.
-- **Batch Summarization**: Summarize multiple arXiv papers by listing their URLs in a text file.
+- **Batch URL Summarization**: Summarize multiple arXiv papers by listing their URLs in a text file.
+- **Batch Keywords Summarization**: Fetch and summarize all papers from arXiv based on keywords and date ranges.
 - **Easy Setup**: Simple installation and configuration process using Conda and pip.
 - **Gemini API Integration**: Leverages the free Gemini API for high-quality summarization.